cotag11/puerto-rico-files/README.md

 The data is sourced from an ArcGIS Survey : https://survey123.arcgis.com/share/154137bf295b4b92b4784b585890979c

-Uploading files through command line and Git
+Uploading files through command line and Git: https://docs.github.com/en/github/managing-files-in-a-repository/adding-a-file-to-a-repository-using-the-command-line
 1. Clone this rep
 2. Move the files that you want to upload to the local directory
 3. open Git Bash (download if needed)